mrahbar/my-bloody-jenkins/README.md

 * Automated Re-Configure based on configuration data change without restarts
 * Supports Dynamic Host IP configuration passed to clouds when Jenkins is running in a cluster

-## Why Use the term "Bloody"?
-The term "My Bloody Jenkins" came from the fact that I tried to put all my "battle" experience, (i.e. blood, sweat and tears) within the image.
-I just thought it is a "catchy" name for this kind of a repository.

 ## Releases
 See [Changes](CHANGELOG.md)

-Docker Images are pushed to [Docker Hub](https://hub.docker.com/r/odavid/my-bloody-jenkins/)
+Docker Images are pushed to [Docker Hub](https://hub.docker.com/r/endianogino/cloud-jenkins/)

 Each release is a git tag v$LTS_VERSION-$INCREMENT where: